The Ehresmann-Schein-Nambooripad Theorem for Inverse Categories: Introduction

 We will now briefly review Lawson's description of functorial constructions that form the equivalence of categories between the category of inverse semigroups and the category of inductive groupoids.
 We remind the reader that full details can be found in \cite{lawson98}.

-\begin{construction}[Inverse Semigroups to Inductive Groupoids] Given an inverse semigroup $(S, \bullet),$ define an inductive groupoid $\mathcal{G}(S)$ with the following data: \begin{itemize} \item Objects: $\mathcal{G}(S)_0 = E(S),$ the idempotents in $S.$ Since $S$ is an inverse semigroup, $E(S)$ is a meet-semilattice with meets given by the product in $S.$ \item Arrows: For each element $s\in S,$ there is an arrow $s : s^\bullet s \rightarrow ss^\bullet.$ Composition is given by multiplication in $S$ and identities are the elements of $E(S).$ \item Inverses: For each arrow $s : s^\bullet s \rightarrow ss^\bullet$ in $\mathcal{G}(S),$ define $s^{-1} = s^\bullet,$ its pseudoinverse in $S.$ \item The partial order on arrows is given by the natural partial order ($s\leq t$ if and only if $s = te$ for some idempotent $e)$ on the elements of $S.$ It can be checked that this partial order satisfies conditions (\ref{def:orderedgroupoid_inversepreserve}) and (\ref{def:orderedgroupoid_compositionpreserve}) of an ordered groupoid. \item The (co)restrictions are also given by multiplication in $S.$ This can be checked to satisfy condition (\ref{def:orderedgroupoid_restriction}) of an ordered groupoid. \qedhere \end{itemize} \end{construction}
+\begin{construction}[Inverse Semigroups to Inductive Groupoids] Given an inverse semigroup $(S, \bullet),$ define an inductive groupoid $\mathcal{G}(S)$ with the following data: \begin{itemize} \item Objects: $\mathcal{G}(S)_0 = E(S),$ the idempotents in $S.$ Since $S$ is an inverse semigroup, $E(S)$ is a meet-semilattice with meets given by the product in $S.$ \item Arrows: For each element $s\in S,$ there is an arrow $s : s^\bullet s \rightarrow ss^\bullet$ (we remind the reader that $s^\bullet$ denotes the partial inverse of $s).$ Composition is given by multiplication in $S$ and identities are the elements of $E(S).$ \item Inverses: For each arrow $s : s^\bullet s \rightarrow ss^\bullet$ in $\mathcal{G}(S),$ define $s^{-1} = s^\bullet,$ its pseudoinverse in $S.$ \item The partial order on arrows is given by the natural partial order ($s\leq t$ if and only if $s = te$ for some idempotent $e)$ on the elements of $S.$ It can be checked that this partial order satisfies conditions (\ref{def:orderedgroupoid_inversepreserve}) and (\ref{def:orderedgroupoid_compositionpreserve}) of an ordered groupoid. \item The (co)restrictions are also given by multiplication in $S.$ This can be checked to satisfy condition (\ref{def:orderedgroupoid_restriction}) of an ordered groupoid. \end{itemize} \end{construction}

-\begin{construction}[Inductive Groupoids to Inverse Semigroups] Given an inductive groupoid $(G, \circ, \leq),$ define an inverse semigroup $\mathcal{S}(G)$ whose elements are the arrows of $G$ and whose multiplication is given by the tensor product.
-This is an inverse semigroup operation with inverses those from $G$ (Proposition \ref{prop:associative_tensor}). \end{construction}
+\begin{construction}[Inductive Groupoids to Inverse Semigroups] Given an inductive groupoid $(\catG, \leq),$ define an inverse semigroup $\mathcal{S}(\catG)$ whose elements are the arrows of $\catG$ and whose multiplication is given by the tensor product.
+This is an inverse semigroup operation with inverses those from $\catG$ (Proposition~\ref{prop:associative_tensor}). \end{construction}

 \begin{theorem}[ESN, \cite{lawson98}] The constructions $\mathcal{G}$ and $\mathcal{S}$ are functorial and form an equivalence of categories

 \end{theorem}